 Rental providers must pay back the cost of the repairs to the renter within seven days of receiving the written notice.

 This applies to urgent repairs to all rental properties including rooming houses, caravans, caravan park sites and residential park sites.

 Urgent repairs are listed in the rental laws and include serious faults that impact on safety and use of the property, such as burst water pipe, gas leak, blocked toilet, and dangerous electrical faults.

 Is there a limit to how much a renter can claim back for the cost of an urgent repair?

 A renter can claim up to a set amount.
-From November 2019, there will be community consultation on what the set amount should be, on the Engage Victoria website.
+Community consultation on the set amount finished in late 2019 on the Engage Victoria website.
 The final amount will be in the Residential Tenancies Regulations 2020, which will be made before 1 January 2021.

 What happens if the rental provider does not pay back the cost of repairs?